neerajvashistha/neerajvashistha.github.io/_posts/2016-05-08-battery-notification.md

 title: Battery Notification in Ubuntu
 ---

 It's been days since my last post on Free Code Camp, but now I am back, I had lots of ongoing in last few months, was busy with the project, and few other college stuff, lest along I learnt a lot of new stuff and here I am to share with you a quite intersting stuff on how to prevent overcharging and undercharging of your linux box.
-Though I have kept it simple it's just a notification system right now but I am thinking of improving it to disable charing after certain percentage level.
+Though I have kept it simple it's just a notification system right now but I am thinking of improving it to disable charging after certain percentage level.

 The notification system in Ubuntu based distro is quite simple just a command `notify-send` [man page] its quite playful like you could write any script in shell, python, c or c# and make it working or no need of that too just you can say hello world too and a notification will pop on the desktop, like `notify-send "hello world"`